What is T2SL?

 Understanding the Basics of Type-II Superlattices (T2SL)

 At its core, a superlattice is a periodic structure made of alternating layers of two or more different semiconductor materials.
 In Type-II Superlattices, the conduction band minimum and valence band maximum are located in different layers, leading to a spatial separation of electrons and holes.
+This unique band alignment and carrier separation mechanism make Type-II superlattices particularly attractive for advanced infrared CMOS image sensor technologies, where precise control of infrared absorption, carrier dynamics, and noise performance is critical for high-sensitivity imaging applications.

 photon-sensor